 How Can I Cure Leg Cramps at Night?

 Unfortunately for us leg cramp sufferers, there isn’t a cure.
-We have, however, compiled a list of 5 things you could do to help prevent leg cramps:
+We have, however, compiled a list of things you could do to help prevent cramps and leg pain:

 1. Modify Your Diet